timklge/karoo-winddir/README.md

 # Karoo Headwind Extension

-This extension for Karoo devices adds a graphical data field that shows the current headwind direction as an arrow.
+This extension for Karoo devices adds a graphical data field that shows the current headwind direction and speed relative to the riding direction.
-It also provides data fields for current weather, humidity, wind gust speed, surface pressure, and rainfall at the current location.

 Compatible with Karoo 2 and Karoo 3 devices.